karwler/VertiRead/README.md

 Used libraries are boost_filesystem, SDL2, SDL2_image, SDL2_ttf and SDL2_mixer.

 The Qt project file is configured for Linux, Windows and OS X.
+Note: When setting the output directory in Qt, don’t name it ‘build’ cause it might mess up the executable’s location.
-The makefile is made only for Linux.
+The makefile is only made for Linux.

 ##Linux
 For simple build just use the makefile.